keptn/lifecycle-toolkit/klt-cert-manager/README.md

 or above.
 The TLS certificate is mounted as a volume in the LT operator pod and is renewed every 12 hours or every time the LT operator deployment changes.
-THe `klt-cert-manager` retrieves all `MutatingWebhookConfigurations`, `ValidatingWebhookConfigurations` and `CustomResourceDefinitions` based on a label selector that can be defined using the following environment variables:
+The `klt-cert-manager` retrieves all `MutatingWebhookConfigurations`, `ValidatingWebhookConfigurations` and `CustomResourceDefinitions` based on a label selector that can be defined using the following environment variables:

 - `LABEL_SELECTOR_KEY`: Label key used or identifying resources for certificate injection.